SeventeenSierra/seventeen-sierra/content/pages/advocacy.md

         elementId: ''
         title: Security should be human centered
         subtitle: ''
-        text: |
+        text: >
-          Security should never be a blocker to a system.
+          People are the ones using systems.
+Security should be centered around the people; and people shouldn't have to be overly burdened to have to centerd themselves around security.
         actions: []
         styles:
           self: